GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 In order to protect your game server's traffic, your GameFabric installation requires:

 - Protection support enabled, usually indicated by the presence of the Protection/SteelShield navigation item.
-- Sites that support SteelShield, e.g. bare-metal.
+- Sites that support SteelShield.

 ## Mitigations